 Service Specification

-LOCATION
+Havering

 Supervised Consumption Programme

 Background

 Community pharmacies play an important role in the care of substance misusers.
 They enable service users to comply with their prescribed regime by supervised consumption of methadone, buprenorphine, Espranor (buprenorphine oral lyophilisate) or Suboxone (buprenorphine/naloxone).
 Supervised consumption reduces the diversion of Controlled Drugs which may lead to a reduction in drug-related deaths.